jovany-wang/Type-on-Strap/pages/about.md

 > In the past 2 years, I had been working on [Ray](https://github.com/ray-project/ray) in Ant Financial, which is a distributed computing system for big data and AI.

-> I'm a user of modern C++.
+> I'm a follower of modern C++.
 My e-mail address is kingchin1218ATgmail.com, feel free to write to me if you have any issue.

 ### My interests
 * Big data